Tip: You can use filters for better results

 - Tap on the PUDO appointment.

 Tip: The PUDO appointment behaves quite similarly to a regular ticket, except that the available actions differ from a regular ticket.
 For example, with a PUDO appointment, you can only enter into the system whether you have visited it.
-Thanks to this entry, the dispatcher then knows that this PUDO was visited by the technician. - (Optional) Tap on the address pin in order to launch the navigation app and get directions to the PUDO location.
+Thanks to this entry, the dispatcher then knows that this PUDO was visited by the engineer. - (Optional) – Tap on the address pin in order to launch the navigation app and get directions to the PUDO location.

-- (Optional) Tap on “Look Around” to precision-find your PUDO location.
+- (Optional) – Tap on “Look Around” to precision-find your PUDO location.

 - Mark the PUDO as visited if you used it to interact with parts.